-If you’ve made it this far, I highly recommend that you continue just 15 minutes further to Island Lake, a stunning alpine wonder equally as beautiful as Ice Lakes with less crowds.
+If you’ve made it this far, I highly recommend that you continue just 15 minutes further to Island Lake, a stunning alpine wonder equally as beautiful as Ice Lakes with fewer crowds.

 To get to Fuller Lake, you’ll find the continuation of the trail on the south side of the lake.
 It adds about 2 more total miles.

-Here’s a great map that shows to 2 trail extension options created by gjhikes.com.
+Here’s a great map that shows two 2 trail extension options created by gjhikes.com.

 Related Colorado Blogs